 Ahmad Milad Sargand

 Driven by the widespread health disparities he has witnessed both in Afghanistan and within underserved communities across the United States, he aspires to become a doctor and global health leader.
 He is passionate about advocating for equal healthcare access.
-Through every opportunity, Ahmad transforms personal experiences into meaningful actions, working towards a future where healthcare is not a privilege, but a right for all.
+Through every opportunity, Milad transforms personal experiences into meaningful actions, working towards a future where healthcare is not a privilege, but a right for all.